calebstein1/Netsend/README.md

 ## Purpose

-This is meant as an exercise for me to learn .NET in the context of a more complex project.
+This is meant as an exercise for me to learn .NET in the context of a slightly more complex project.
-It's all still early on in development, so don't expect anything super functional at this point.

 ## Architecture